VESA (Video Electronics Standards Association) released a new specification – DisplayPort 2.0, in 2019. This newer version provides great features.

-- Advanced cable tester V2 supports a variety of cables including HDMI and DisplayPort.
+- Advanced cable tester V2 supports a variety of cables, including HDMI and DisplayPort.
 This tester can even test DisplayPort 2.0.
 It can be used to test the standard level and quality of the cable.
-This tester tests the pins that are to test the continuity (openings or shorts).
-With Cable Tester V2 you can quickly and thoroughly check the cables.
+This tester tests the pins to test the continuity (openings or shorts).
+With Cable Tester V2, you can quickly and thoroughly check the cables.
 This device is designed to fit factory and line settings.

 - This device enables us to know the level of each cable.